 New Jersey Bulk Sale Act – Introduction

 The New Jersey Bulk Sale Act (N.J.S.
 54:50-38) (the “Bulk Sale Act”) applies to many types of transactions and can expose purchasers, transferees and assignees (each a “Purchaser”) to all of a seller’s State tax liabilities.
+Questions or comments?
+Like this article?
+Leave a review and more will follow!
+It only takes a few seconds.

 Before entering into a transaction, make sure you understand the scope of the New Jersey Jersey Bulk Sale Act and its notification and other requirements.
 If the Bulk Sale Act applies to a transaction, not complying with the Bulk Sale Act and its requirements will result in a Purchaser becoming liable for all of the seller’s, transferor’s or assignor’s State tax liabilities.